pepaslabs/PCFanMagneticStirrer/README.md

 LED2 and it's 1k resistor could also hang off the same pin which drives Q1, if you need to free up another pin.

+The R2 potentiometer controls the duty cycle.
 Nearly any potentiometer should work.